kevin-pek/bitnet.c/README.md

 ### Training

 The train program initializes a new model and trains it on the dataset specified.
+For example,

 ```sh
 gcc mnist_train.c -o train_mnist -lm